How to get help

 If you need help from our foodbank there are a few simple steps to follow.

-The most important step is to get a foodbank voucher.
+The most important step is to get a foodbank referral.

 In order to provide the most appropriate help for the circumstances of your situation we work with local agencies.
-If they feel you are struggling to put food on the table, they will issue you with a foodbank voucher.
+If they feel you are struggling to put food on the table, they will issue you with a foodbank referral.
 The local agency can also provide long term support if needed to help address some of the issues behind the reasons for your crisis.
-Agencies we work with include: Citizens Advice, housing support officers, children’s centres, health visitors, social services and some local charities.
+Agencies we work with include: Citizens Advice, CAP (Christians Against Poverty), local schools, housing support officers, children’s centres, health visitors, social services and some local charities.